limi/limi.github.io/_posts/2009-09-14-mac-installer.md

 Some common errors that we have seen repeatedly among informal testing with friends and family are:

-They drag the application to their dock directly.
+Dragging the application to the dock directly

-This creates a link to the file *inside* the disk image, which means that every time they try starting Firefox, the disk image is unpacked and mounted, and starting of Firefox becomes very slow, which makes it a bad experience.
+: This creates a link to the file *inside* the disk image, which means that every time they try starting Firefox, the disk image is unpacked and mounted, and starting of Firefox becomes very slow, which makes it a bad experience.

-They think that starting Firefox is done by opening the disk image every time.
+Thinking that starting Firefox is done by opening the disk image every time

-This is very common, and the logic is that the first time they started Firefox, they had to do this, so they continue doing it.
+: This is very common, and the logic is that the first time they started Firefox, they had to do this, so they continue doing it.
 This makes starting Firefox a chore, since it takes a lot of clicks to accomplish.

 What’s interesting is that Apple *are* aware of this problem, and even added a warning that shows up when you try to run an application from the disk image: